No Perfect People Allowed

 We're a community of Jesus followers who together are an unstoppable force for good driven to change the world.
 We’re exist to lead people to passionately follow Jesus.
 No perfect people allowed — they’ll screw us up!
 We're a non-denominational church with multiple campuses along the Gulf Coast of Florida and we're excited about what God is doing through us!
 We believe hope has a name, and His name is Jesus.

-Join us for one of our gatherings at Oriole Beach Elementary (9 or 11a) or Navarre High (9:15 or 11:15a).
-We live stream the message from our broadcast location in Gulf Breeze to our campus in Navarre.
+Join us for one of our gatherings at First Assembly of God on Saturdays at 5p or Oriole Beach Elementary and Navarre High on Sundays at 9 or 11a.
+We live stream the message from our broadcast location in Pensacola to our campuses in Gulf Breeze and Navarre.
 Also, we have a Blackwater campus within the walls of the Blackwater River Correctional Facility in Milton, FL.
 Learn more about our beliefs, core values, and code below.

 OUR VISION: THE COMPASS